-People For the American Way is building on its federal Honest Ads Act endorsement by supporting similar legislation now moving in California.
-The Assembly Elections and Redistricting Committee passed the Social Media DISCLOSE Act (AB 2188) in a 5-2 vote on April 25.
-Much like the Honest Ads Act, AB 2188 closes the current disclosure loophole for online platforms in order to provide Californians with the information they want and need about who’s funding social media political ads.
-PFAW joined national and state allies on a letter sent prior to the committee vote.
-You can download our letter here.
-AB 2188 now awaits consideration by the Assembly Appropriations Committee and full Assembly floor debate.
+People For the American Way followed its federal Honest Ads Act endorsement by supporting similar legislation in California.
+The Social Media DISCLOSE Act (AB 2188) closes the current disclosure loophole for online platforms in order to provide Californians with the information they want and need about who’s funding social media political ads.
+You can download the letter sent by PFAW and national and state allies here.

 Dear Assemblymember Berman: